-Pickering is your first stop on this journey from lake-to-lake, and where better to kick things off than on the shores of Lake Ontario?
-Like any settlement on the water, Pickering was and is a nexus of trade, travel, and communication.
+Pickering is your first stop on this journey from lake to lake, and where better to kick things off than on the shores of Lake Ontario?
+Like any settlement on the water, Pickering was and continues to be a nexus of trade, travel, and communication.

 Sheltered along the coast of Frenchman’s Bay and watched over by a lighthouse, Pickering Nautical Village is a popular spot among locals and tourists alike.
-The wide streets are flanked by picturesque buildings, each housing one of the many boutique shops, restaurants, and spas.
-Beware of the subtle aromas wafting out from nearby windows because they’re sure to stoke your appetite.
+Picturesque buildings line the wide streets, housing boutique shops, restaurants, and spas.

 Afterwards, make your way over to Millennium Square to enjoy the waterfront more thoroughly.
 The nearby marina is full of boats, yachts, and just about anything that floats.
 If you’re in the mood for a walk, consider the Waterfront Trail, but don’t go too far—it runs from Gros Cap in Sault Ste.
 Marie to Cornwall!